Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Related Work

+\textbf{Bi-level Optimization}: The concept of bi-level optimization has been discussed in ~\cite{von1952theory, brackenbilevel, bilevel}.
 Since then, the framework of bi-level optimization has been used in various machine learning applications like hyperparameter tuning ~\cite{mackay2018selftuning, franceschi2018bilevel, sinha2020gradientbased}, robust learning ~\cite{ren2018learning, pmlr-v119-guo20i}, meta-learning ~\cite{finn2017modelagnostic}, efficient learning ~\cite{killamsetty2020glister} and continual learning ~\cite{borsos2020coresets}.
 Previous applications of the bi-level optimization framework for robust learning have been limited to supervised and semi-supervised learning settings.
-To the best of our knowledge, \ouralgo{} is the first framework that uses a bi-level optimization approach robust aggregation of labeling functions.
+To the best of our knowledge, \ouralgo{} is the first framework that uses a bi-level optimization approach for robust aggregation of labeling functions.